-- (g) the process that the worker or entity may use to seek an internal review of the decision to issue the notice; - (h) any other prescribed matter. - (3) Despite subsection (2)(d), the Regulator may, if satisfied that exceptional circumstances exist, specify a date by which the document or information must be produced that is less than 14 days after the day on which the notice is given. - (4) The Regulator may, by further written notice given to a worker or entity, and at any time, vary or revoke a notice given to the worker or entity under subsection (1) to produce a document or information.
+s.
+21 Part 3 - Child and Youth Safe Standards (g) the process that the worker or entity may use to seek an internal review of the decision to issue the notice; (h) any other prescribed matter.
+(3) Despite subsection (2)(d), the Regulator may, if satisfied that exceptional circumstances exist, specify a date by which the document or information must be produced that is less than 14 days after the day on which the notice is given.

+(4) The Regulator may, by further written notice given to a worker or entity, and at any time, vary or revoke a notice given to the worker or entity under subsection (1) to produce a document or information.

-21. Notice to comply with child and youth safe standards or universal principle
+Notice to comply with child and youth safe 21. standards or universal principle

-- (1) If the Regulator believes on reasonable grounds that an entity is not complying with the standards or the universal principle, the Regulator may give to the entity a written notice requiring the entity to comply with the standards or the universal principle. - (2) A notice given under subsection (1) - (a) is to specify the following: - (i) the reason for the issue of the notice to comply; - (ii) each standard or the universal principle with which the
+- (1)If the Regulator believes on reasonable grounds that an entity is not complying with the standards or the universal principle, the Regulator may give to the entity a written notice requiring the entity to comply with the standards or the universal principle. - (2)A notice given under subsection (1) - - is to specify the following: (a) - the reason for the issue of the (i) notice to comply; - (ii) each standard or the universal principle with which the